schorsch1976/AsciiFlowQT/README.md

 Features:
 =========
 - Export and Import ascii to/from the clipboard
+- Export and Import ascii to/from a file
 - Move parts of the ascii art
 - draw rectangles
+- resize rectangles
 - draw class diagramms
 - draw arrows
 - draw lines